JanJaneczek/portfolio/README.md

 ## Acknowledgments 🎁

-I was motivated to create this project because I wanted to contribute on something useful for the community,
+I was motivated to create this project because I wanted to contribute on something useful for the community.